HIV/AIDS

 After this primary infection, the person with HIV no longer experiences any symptoms, but the virus continues to grow in the body.

-Beware: the symptoms of a primary HIV infection are very similar to those of the flu, and the flu is much more common.
-If you have these symptoms, it is much more likely that you actually have the flu than HIV.
-Only a test 6 weeks after taking a risk will tell you if you have been infected with HIV.
+Warning: the symptoms of primary HIV infection are very similar to those of the flu, and the flu is much more widespread.
+If you notice these symptoms, it's much more likely that you're actually suffering from the flu rather than HIV.
+Only a test carried out 6 weeks after taking a risk will tell you whether you've been infected with HIV.

-For several months or years, HIV infection does not manifest itself.
+For several months or years, HIV infection remains undetected.
 Then the disease - the AIDS stage - appears.
-In the advanced stage, it can lead to serious complications due to the lowering of the immune system: opportunistic infections and cancers.
+At an advanced stage, it can lead to serious complications due to a decline in immune defenses: opportunistic infections and cancers.

-If HIV/AIDS infection is not treated in time, serious complications can arise such as various infections, risk of cancers and increased cardiovascular disease, and even death.
+If HIV infection is not treated in time, it progresses to AIDS (Acquired Immune Deficiency Syndrome), with serious complications such as various infections, the risk of cancer and more serious cardiovascular disease, and even death.

 • via a blood test